FATSORT

 fatsort −n /dev/sdb1

-Sort /dev/sdb1 with natural order.
+Sort /dev/sdb1 using natural order.

 AUTHOR